HannahNT123/library_zines/README.md

 # 📚 Zines About Libraries, Librarians, and Librarianship

-*A collection brought together to improve access to these resources.*
+*Zines about libraries and librarianship exist — but without a dedicated retrieval system, they remain difficult to find.
+This little online library aims to change that.*

 ---

 ## 📦 About the Zines Collected Here

 The zines in this library are written **by, for, and about libraries, librarians, librarianship** and the people who love them.
-The zines collected here include:
+Within this collection, you will find:

 - resource guides
 - love letters